Flea Allergy Dermatitis in Dogs and Cats

-It is an allergic reaction where the animal has a sensitivity to being bitten by a flea and the flea saliva, that results in severe skin irritation and inflammation.
-It is among one of the most common skin allergies found in dogs, but is also becoming more common in cats.
+Flea Allergic Dermatitis (FAD) is an allergic reaction where the animal is sensitive to being bitten by a flea and the flea's saliva, which results in severe skin irritation and inflammation.
+It is among the most common skin allergies found in dogs but is also becoming more common in cats.

 What happens to the body?

-When a flea bites an animal, they inject a small bit of saliva back into the skin, this has anticoagulant properties therefore stopping the blood from coagulating, so the flea can get a non stop blood feed.
-It is the protein within this saliva that causes the allergic reaction.
-There are 15 different antigens that are present within the flea saliva that are capable of causing this reaction we see in our pets.
+When a flea bites an animal, they inject a tiny bit of saliva back into the skin, which has anticoagulant properties, stopping the blood from coagulating so the flea can get a non-stop blood feed.
+However, the protein within this saliva causes an allergic reaction.
+Fifteen antigens are present within the flea saliva.
+Anyone of these is capable of causing this reaction in our pets.

-Since these animals are hypersensitive to the flea saliva, it may only take one or two flea bites to produce such a severe reaction, that can last for weeks.
-A reaction can take up to 7 days to manifest from the original bite, so quite often the owner will look and say "but they don't have fleas".
+Since these animals are hypersensitive to flea saliva, it may only take one or two flea bites to produce such a severe reaction, that can last for weeks.
+However, a reaction can take up to 7 days to manifest from the original bite, so often, the owner will look at their pet and say, "but they don't have fleas".

-Animals that have flea allergic dermatitis are mainly affected on the back at the base of the tail, the tail, back of legs and belly.
-There will be a lot of biting, licking and scratching in these areas.
-The animal may appear to be over grooming.
-The hair will start to thin, become dry, brittle and break off or fall out all together.
-The skin will appear to be red and inflamed with pimple like eruptions, that when the animal scratches and breaks the skin they will form scabs and crust over.
-With the scratching and self mutilation, it can lead on to secondary skin infections such as hot spots, bacterial pyodermas, folliculitis and for cat’s military eczema.
+Animals with flea allergic dermatitis are mainly affected on the back at the base of the tail and down the tail.
+But irritation may also be seen on the back of the legs and the belly.
+There will be a lot of biting, nibbling, licking and scratching in these areas.
+The animal may appear to be overgrooming.
+The hair will start to thin, become dry, and brittle, breaking off or falling out altogether.
+The skin will appear red and inflamed with pimple-like eruptions; when the animal scratches and breaks the skin, it will form scabs and crust over.
+Scratching and self-mutilation can lead to secondary skin infections such as hot spots, bacterial pyodermas, folliculitis and, for a cat, miliary eczema.

-This can be an all year round problem, but the worse times are seen in the peak flea periods and breeding seasons of Spring and Summer.
+These symptoms can become an all-year-round problem, but the worse times are in the peak flea periods and breeding seasons of Spring and Summer.